Dealing with Employees Who Always Think They're Right

 Dealing with Employees Who Always Think They're Ri

-To ensure the smooth running of a team, you need to give employees the support and guidance they need to reach their full potential.
-For a completely cohesive team, however, you need individuals to respect their colleagues and the role of their managers.
+To ensure the smooth functioning of a team and mitigate negative behavior, it's crucial to provide employees with the support and guidance necessary for them to reach their full potential.
+However, fostering a completely cohesive team also requires individuals to respect their colleagues and the authority of their managers.

 Why managers need to do something